 ISO Online Browsing Platform, www.iso.ch/obp/ui

-assignment statement: Used to create (or rebind) a variable to an object.
-The simple syntax is a = b, the augmented syntax applies an operator at assignment time (for example, a += 1) and therefore cannot create a variable since it operates using the current value referenced by a variable.
-Other syntaxes support multiple targets (that is, x = y = z = 1).
+assignment statement: Used to bind (or rebind) a variable reference to an object.
+The simple syntax is a = b, the augmented syntax applies an operator at assignment time (for example, a += 1) and therefore cannot create a new variable reference since it operates using the current value referenced by a variable.
+Other syntaxes support multiple targets (that is, x = y = z = 1), binding (or rebinding) an instance attribute (that is, x.a = 1), and binding (or rebinding) a container element (that is, x[k] = 1).

 body: The portion of a compound statement that follows the header.
 It may contain other compound (nested) statements.

-boolean: A truth value where True corresponds to any non‐zero value and False correspondsequivalences to zero.
+boolean: A truth value where True corresponds to any non‐zero value and False corresponds to zero.
 Commonly expressed numerically as 1 (true), or 0 (false) but referenced as True and False.

 built‐in: A function provided by the Python language intrinsically without the need to import it (for example, str, slice, type).